tarikfayad/ga-companion/README.md

 ## Roadmap
 Unordered, but these are the features I'd currently like to support.
-- [ ] Ability to delete Decks and Matches
 - [ ] Fix a small UI quirk when one player has 3+ champs and the other has 1-2 (elements don't sit flush as they should)
 - [ ] Saving full deck lists
 - [ ] Importing decks from Silvie